basicsofthebible/basicsofthebible.org/studyguide/README.md

 {:.note}

 ## The Guide in English
-* [Introduction]{:.heading.flip-title} --- Before you start the 49 day reading plan.
+* [Introduction]{:.heading.flip-title} --- Before you start the 49-day reading plan.
 * [TheBasics]{:.heading.flip-title} --- Get the big picture of the Bible in two weeks.
 * [DigDeeper]{:.heading.flip-title} --- Dig deeper into the Bible in five additional weeks.
 * [NextSteps]{:.heading.flip-title} --- You are now equipped to go through the rest of the Bible at your own pace.